 Welcome to Spike’s Dog Blog by Acme Canine.
 Throughout the site, you will find a variety of helpful dog training articles, insightful dog behavior tips, and truthful product reviews from nationally-recognized canine trainers and professionals.

 Disclosure: Our recommendations are based on our testing, research and analysis.
 We may earn a commission on products purchased using links on this page.
-If your dog has allergies, you know how frustrating it can be to find a treat that would not make them flare up.
-Most of the allergies that dogs develop are…
+It can be highly alarming if you notice that your dog might have maggots.
+While this health issue isn’t common in every area of the globe, it is unfortunately common in…

 Disclosure: Our recommendations are based on our testing, research and analysis.
 We may earn a commission on products purchased using links on this page.
-By Dr. Dawn Bookmyer, DVM ~ Animal Hospital of Shawnee Hills Meet Samantha, 12 years young with two major knee surgeries and no longer has a lot of mobility in her…
+By Dr. Lewis First, Chief of Pediatrics at Vermont Children’s BURLINGTON, Vt. —One of the saddest questions I get from parents is how to help a child cope with the death…